BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

     ![-](./media/wac_cluster_added_detail.png "Screenshot showing cluster detail")

-You just successfully added the existing Azure Stack HCI 22H2 Cluster **hciboxcluste** to your Windows Admin Center.
+You just successfully added the existing Azure Stack HCI 22H2 Cluster **hciboxcluster** to your Windows Admin Center.
 We will explore the Cluster capabilities leveraging WAC in upcoming tasks.

 ## Task 2: Verify your Azure Stack HCI 22H2 Cluster is registered with Azure